Haematology Watch, Vol 1, Issue 1.

 D. *What is the population to which the study findings apply?
 Does the location of the study have relevance?
 Is the time period covered by the study appropriate?
 (This information may be in the Method section.)

-III.
-In the Method section
+In the

 A. *What design is used in the study (clinical trial, cohort, case-control, cross-sectional, case-series)?